Hristo313/Entity-Framework-Core/README.md

 # Entity-Framework-Core

-In this repository I have practised exercises with Entity Framework Core:
+In this repository I've practised working with Entity Framework Core:

 1) Mini ORM;
 2) Entity relations;